Combining clustering of variables and feature selection using random forests: Simulation study

-We focus now on the prediction performances of the proposed methodology \b{CoV/VSURF}.
-The test sample used here is the same as in the previous section and Figure~\ref{fig:boxplot_don60} is obtained in the exact same way than in the previous $n=600$ case.
-This Figure shows that the variability due to random forests (left-hand side) remains relatively small compared to the variability due to random generation of the 50 learning dataset (right-hand side).
-However, in this more difficult situation, all methodologies are fairly comparable in prediction, with a slight advantage to \b{Cov/RF}.
-But we remind again that the proposed methodology \b{CoV/VSURF} has the advantage to select groups of informative variables, without increasing too much --- at least for this example --- the prediction error rate.
+To study prediction performance of the proposed methodology \b{CoV/VSURF}, the same test sample as in the previous section is used, and Figure~\ref{fig:boxplot_don60} is obtained in the same way than in the $n=600$ case.
+Those graphs show that the variability due to random forests (left-hand side) remains relatively small compared to the variability due to random generation of the 50 learning dataset (right-hand side).
+In this more difficult situation, all methodologies are fairly comparable in prediction, with a slight advantage to \b{CoV/RF}.
+However, the methodology \b{CoV/VSURF} has the advantage to select groups of informative variables, without increasing prediction error rate.